 We cooperate extensively at both national and international levels with associations, organisations and other interest groups to promote the realisation of disabled people’s rights.
 Cooperation consists of information exchange, development, advocacy and information dissemination.

-Housing, Daily Activity Center and impreterer services
+Housing, Daily Activity Center and interpreter services

-We provide disability services such as housing services in Helsinki and Turku, impreterer services for the disabled and personal assistance.
+We provide disability services such as housing services in Helsinki and Turku, interpreter services for the disabled and personal assistance.
 We also have a Daily Activity Center in Helsinki that offers pleasant activities for disabled people during day time.

 Activities for adults